NagabhushanSN95/Simple-RF/README.md

 If you use outputs/results of Simple-RF model in your publication, please specify the version as well.
 The current version is 1.0.

 ## Acknowledgements
-Our code is built on top of [SimpleNeRF](https://github.com/NagabhushanSN95/SimpleNeRF) codebase.
+Our code is built on top of [SimpleNeRF](https://github.com/NagabhushanSN95/SimpleNeRF) and [TensoRF](https://github.com/apchenstu/TensoRF) codebases.

 For any queries or bugs regarding Simple-RF, please raise an issue.